Anthony Harbord-Hamond, 11th Baron Suffield: Membership of the House of Lords

 Upon the death of his father in February 1951, he inherited his title Baron Suffield and his seat in the House of Lords where he represented the Conservative Party.
 His maiden speech was on 19 November 1963 an Address In Reply To Her Majesty's Most Gracious Speech.

 He made irregular contributions.
 In 1965 he spoke about the Army.
 In 1984 he made two contributions to the Health and Social Security Bill.
 In 1986 he gave a speech on the Building Societies Bill.
 In 1989 he commented twice on the potential registration of dogs.
 In 1993 he wrote a reply.
 His last speech was in January 1995.

 He lost his seat by the introduction of the House of Lords Act 1999.

 Marriage and children

-Suffield was married on 16 January 1952 to Elizabeth Eve Edgedale (born 28 August 1926, died 1995).
+Suffield was married on 16 January 1952 to Elizabeth Eve Edgedale.
 They had four children; three sons and one daughter: